Skip to content

 When deciding to appoint a Deputy the Court must limit the scope and duration of the powers it gives to the Deputy to reflect the circumstances of the case.

-The Court has the power to appoint two or more Deputies if it deems this in the person's Best Interests.
-Where there is more than one Deputy the Court must set out:
+The Court has the power to appoint two or more Deputies, if this in the person's Best Interests.
+Where there is more than one Deputy, the Court must set out:

 1. Whether the Deputies must act jointly; or